Paxnamra/Paxnamra/README.md

-### Hi there, I'm Magda 👋
+### Hi there, I'm Magda!

 - :cloud: I'm keen on cloud computing technologies especially AWS platform, growing interest in GCP as well
 - :coffee: I know Java and a bit of its frameworks like Spring and Hibernate

-- :comet: I'm currently learning javascript to make it do awsome things in the cloud
+- :comet: I'm currently learning javascript to make it do awsome things in the cloud!
-- :star: I'm discovering functional amazing programming world
+- :star: I'm discovering amazing functional programming world
 - :smiling_imp: It helps me stay patient improving my understanding on how databases engines work

+### Idea loading... for more content here :)